DraconianLore/lighthouse-stretch/README.md

 *For multiple value charts, repeat the drawBarChart call with new data.*<br>
   Restrictions:<br>
     Extra set of data cannot have more data values than the first<br>
-    Currently you may only have five data sets per graph to reduce graph being too compacted
+    By default you may only have five data sets per graph to reduce graph being too compacted